DataBiosphere/toil/docs/running/cloud/amazon.rst

 Toil provides a dashboard for viewing the RAM and CPU usage of each node, the number of issued jobs of each type, the number of failed jobs, and the size of the jobs queue.
-To launch this dashboard for a toil workflow, include the ``--metrics`` flag in the toil script command.
+To launch this dashboard for a Toil workflow, pass the ``--metrics`` flag on the workflow's command line.
 The dashboard can then be viewed in your browser at localhost:3000 while connected to the leader node through ``toil ssh-cluster``:

 To change the default port number, you can use the ``--grafana_port`` argument: ::